Dolly Varden (yacht): History

 After the war Dolly Varden disappeared, and there appears to be no record of the boat until 1965, when it was bought by a Dennis Riley from Southampton.
 Following extensive renovation, Dolly Varden was moored on the River Hamble where volunteers from a local youth club became her regular crew.

 Although Dolly Varden's full history was not known to this group, they were aware that it was nearing its 100th birthday, so in August 1970 they took Dolly Varden on a "centenary" voyage to Paris, from the Hamble River to Le Havre, and then up the Seine into the centre of Paris where the boat was moored for a week before returning home.

-Dolly Varden was sold to John Perkins in 1978.
-After sailing the boat for a few years, Perkins took it out of the water for restoration in a smallholding.
+Dolly Varden was sold as a houseboat to John Perkins in 1978.
+After a few years, Perkins took it out of the water for restoration in a smallholding.
 The work wasn't completed, the boat was left in a field, covered by a tarpaulin for the next 25 years.
-In 2016 the smallholding was sold, and the owner considered setting fire to the hull.
+In 2016 the smallholding was sold, and the landowner considered setting fire to the hull.
 Instead, it was taken to the International Boatbuilding Training College at Portsmouth for restoration.

 Some of the boat's hull on one side was missing and damaged, but according to a surveyor, the hull was mainly sound and repairable.
 Following a change of management at IBTC the restoration Dolly Varden was moved to Weymouth.